 Basics

-We usually assume that measures, and probability distributions in particular, are supported by the semigroup, so that the measures and the semigroup (and its graph) are connected in a fundamental way.
+We usually assume that the semigroup is positive with respect to the reference measure, so that the measure and the semigroup (and its graph) are connected in a fundamental way.
 In particular, recall that \(x S\) is the set of (right) neighbors of \(x \in S\) and that the \(\sigma\)-algebra associated with the semigroup (or its graph) is \(\ms S_0 = \sigma\{x S: x \in S\}\).
 Left invariance of a measure on \((S, \ms S)\) with respect to the semigroup \((S, \cdot)\) is the abstract version of translation invariance for Lebesgue measure and counting measure, and is very important for our study of probability on semigroups.

 Suppose that \((S, \cdot)\) is a semigroup.
 A \(\sigma\)-finite measure \(\lambda\) is left invariant for \((S, \cdot)\) if \(\lambda(x A) = \lambda(A)\) for every \(x \in S\) and \(A \in \ms S\).

-We always assume that \(\lambda(S) \gt 0\), so trivially a measure that is left invariant for \((S, \cdot)\) is supported by the semigroup.
+We always assume that \(\lambda(S) \gt 0\), so trivially \((S, \cdot)\) is positive with respect to a left-invariant measure \(\lambda\).
 Naturally there is a parallel definition for a right invariant measure which leads in turn to the definition for an invariant measrue that is both left and right invariant.
 Invariant measures (left, right, or both) are also known as Haar measures in honor of Alfred Haar, who first studied them.
 Left invariance is the property that is important for our study of abstract reliability.

 Suppose that \(\lambda\) is left invariant for \((S, \cdot)\).
 Then for \(x \in S\) and \(A \in \ms S\), \[\lambda(x^{-1} A) = \lambda(A \cap x S)\]